ont-app/vocabulary/README.md

 "http://xmlns.com/foaf/0.1/homepage"
 ```

-The function `iri-for` works as well for aliases interned in the local lexical environment are handled appropriately:
+The function `iri-for` works as well for aliases interned in the local lexical environment:
 ```
 (require '[vocabulary.core :as v])